top of page

 Philanthropy

-Warren and Barbara Winiarski and the Winiarski Family Foundation have made generous donations to many conservation and preservation efforts, including those of the Smithsonian’s National Museum of American History, the University of California Library at Davis, St. John's College, the Land Trust of Napa County, the Napa County Open Space District, Jack L. Davies Napa Valley Agricultural Preservation Fund, If Given A Chance, The Pathway Home, among other organizations.
+Warren and Barbara Winiarski and the Winiarski Family Foundation have made generous donations to many conservation and preservation efforts, including those of the Smithsonian’s National Museum of American History, the University of California, Davis, St. John's College, the Land Trust of Napa County, the Napa County Open Space District, Jack L. Davies Napa Valley Agricultural Preservation Fund, If Given A Chance, The Pathway Home, among other organizations.

 1996 Smithsonian’s National Museum of American History’s American Food & Wine History Project